-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 44 Livability/Environment Guideline 13: Landscape Character A.3: The proposal includes additions and connections to a system of natural corridors that can provide habitat areas and allow for migration. √ There are no natural corridors for habitat or migration on the site.
-45 Community Facilities Guideline 14: Infrastructure A.2: The proposal is located in an area served by existing utilities or planned for utilities. ✓ There are existing utilities in the area.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 44 Livability/Environment Guideline 13: Landscape Character A.3: The proposal includes additions and connections to a system of natural corridors that can provide habitat areas and allow for migration. √ The proposal provides green areas and open space.
+45 Community Facilities Guideline 14: Infrastructure A.2: The proposal is located in an area served by existing utilities or planned for utilities. ✓ Existing or proposed utilities will serve the site.
 46 Community Facilities Guideline 14: Infrastructure A.3: The proposal has access to an adequate supply of potable water and water for fire-fighting purposes. √ The site has existing access to an adequate supply of potable water and water for fire-fighting purposes.
 47 Community Facilities Guideline 14: Infrastructure A.4: The proposal has adequate means of sewage treatment and disposal to protect public health and to protect water quality in lakes and streams. √ The health department has no issues with the proposal.